 Progress and prospects at the EU level

-The issue of spiralling housing costs in cities is something Wout Van Caime has been working on as an advisor to Dutch GroenLinks MEP Kim Van Sparrentak in her role as rapporteur for the EU Parliament on access to decent and affordable housing for all.
+The issue of spiralling housing costs in cities is something Dutch GroenLinks MEP Kim Van Sparrentak has been working on in her role as rapporteur for the EU Parliament on access to decent and affordable housing for all.
 The rapporteur draws up a report which recommends new EU legislation to the parliament which is a key stage of the legislative process in the EU.
 Van Sparrentak’s housing report has taken a year to put together and covers a broad range of issues such as affordability, homelessness, discrimination, speculation, investment in public housing, and evictions.

 The work builds on the European Pillar of Social Rights, adopted by the EU Commission in 2017.
 Principle 19 is about housing assistance and homelessness, and mandates the EU to work on the issue.
 The Commission published its action plan at the start of March, and while it does not go far enough, it is an important step.
 Alongside this are plans to launch a “collaboration platform” in June for EU states to work together and share information on homelessness.
 The EU can also play an important role in improving the quality and availability of data along with developing a common set of concepts and policy language for homelessness.

-Van Sparrentak’s report also calls for all EU member states to have a homelessness strategy, with the EU providing coordination, and that the main solution is providing permanent secure housing – basically a roll-out of Housing First across Europe, Van Caime explains.
+Van Sparrentak’s report also calls for all EU member states to have a homelessness strategy, with the EU providing coordination, and that the main solution is providing permanent secure housing – basically a roll-out of Housing First across Europe, the MEP explains.
 Intersectionality is another key part of the Green approach to homelessness, with specific attention being called for to meet the specific needs of groups such as LGBT youth and women, particularly as the range of people who are homeless has become more diverse.
-One area where the Commission could take stronger action, Van Caime says, is on the criminalisation of homelessness.
+One area where the Commission could take stronger action, according to Van Sparrentak, is on the criminalisation of homelessness.
 In Hungary for example, sleeping rough is a criminal offence something which breaches EU law.